-- A. All bus students must have a school bus pass.
-The first bus pass is free.
-Additional bus passes will be made with a cost to the student. - B. Students will follow the Student Code of Conduct. - C. Be on time at the designated bus stops.
-THE BUS CANNOT WAIT. - D. Cross in front of the bus when crossing a highway, not in back of the bus. - E. Never open the rear safety door except in case of an emergency. - F. Occupy any seat assigned by the bus driver. - G. No smoking on buses at any time. - H. No food or beverages on buses. - I. Students who vandalize buses will be prosecuted. - J. Students are expected to behave appropriately while on school buses.
+- A. All bus students must have a school student ID or PowerSchool ID.
+The first student ID is free.
+Additional student IDs will be made at a cost to the student. - B. Students will follow the Student Code of Conduct. - C. Be on time at the designated bus stops.
+THE BUS CANNOT WAIT. - D. Cross in front of the bus when crossing a highway, not in the back of the bus. - E. Never open the rear safety door except in case of an emergency. - F. Occupy any seat assigned by the bus driver. - G. No smoking, vaping, or other prohibited substances on buses at any time. - H. No food or beverages on buses. - I. Students who vandalize buses will be prosecuted. - J. Students are expected to behave appropriately while on school buses. - K. Students can only ride the bus to which they are assigned.